What reading experts say:

 Read five books from the "Counting" book list.

-Go to the Library and check out something you've never tried before: a magazine, a Read-Along book, a Big Book or an Early Literacy Kit.
+Go to the Library and check out something new you've never tried before such as a magazine, a Read-Along, an Early Literacy Kit or a Discovery Tablet.

 Cover each day of this month with a penny.
 Count the total number of pennies.
 Arrange them into groups of five.
 Then groups of ten.
 Explain that 5 pennies= 1 nickel and that 1- pennies= 1 dime.